 "We are there, but not favorites.
 For the team it's very important, the feeling is fantastic feeling for them.
 Today we won because we were the best team, not better than them but today they were fabulous.

 "It is not our objective to win (the title this season), our objective is to build the team and complete the formation of the players.

-"I want to start next pre-season and say this season we are going to compete and be one of the favourites."
+"I want to start next preseason and say this season we are going to compete and be one of the favorites."